-The lift also provides access to the unisex accessible toilet, located on the lower-ground floor.
+The lift also provides access to the unisex accessible toilet, located on the lower ground floor.
 The toilet has a functional emergency alarm, coat hook and wall-mounted rails.

 Folding portable stools are available to visitors.
 Fixed seating is also available around the Gallery and in the foyer of The Courtauld building.

 We have a number of lightweight hand-held magnifying glasses available to borrow for the duration of your visit, if required.
-Please speak to a member of staff at the Admissions Desk and hand back when leaving the Gallery.
+Please speak to a member of staff at the Ticket Desk and hand back when leaving the Gallery.